"Quick to judge, quick to anger. Slow to understand. Ignorance and prejudice. And fear walk hand in hand." -Rush

 It goes without saying Felix's life was not spared.
 Kiba did not reframe from holding back his rage, ripping through Felix's throat first so he could not scream for help.
 He left the pitiful man in a pile of mangled limbs and ragged flesh marinating in his own blood.
 Good riddance.

 The four of us headed out into the streets with Kiba leading the way.
 It had stopped raining outside.
 By this time the streets were deserted, the markets and stores silent behind their nighttime doors of corrugated metal.
-No words were exchanged as we ran to the factory.
+No words were exchanged this time as we ran through the Junction.
 Perhaps they feared the worst for Toboe, and saying it out loud might make it real.
-Some things are best left unsaid.
+Some things were best left unsaid.

 Somewhere in the back of my mind, a question surfaced from the darkness.
 A not so pleasant one.